 But Ethereum gas costs are also driven by network traffic.
 When the network is busy, you’ll pay more for the same transaction than when the network is less burdened.
 Some apps and wallets show a measurement of this cost called Gwei, also known as nanoether, representing 1 billionth of an ETH.

 Gas prices depend on the amount of traffic, meaning the demand for network computational power.
 Higher Gwei equals a higher gas cost for the same transaction.

 What Is An ETH Gas Tracker

 Since gas usage and prices are ever-changing on Ethereum, we need a way to track them.
-That’s where the ETH gas tracker comes in: It allows anyone to see the current Ethereum gas price in real time.
+That’s where the Ethereum gas chart and tracker come in: The ETH gas price chart allows anyone to see the current Ethereum gas price in real time.

 The ETH gas price is a culmination of the amount of transactions happening at one time on the network, as well as the type of transactions occurring.
 Each type of transaction on the blockchain requires a different amount of gas and impacts the network’s congestion differently.